Tuition and Assistance

 Is financial assistance available?

 Yes.
-For the 2018-19 school year, over $117K of financial aid was awarded.
 Approximately 12% of SVdP students receive some form of financial assistance.

 It is the policy of SVdP that no child attends for free.
 If a family receives “full” financial assistance, they are expected to pay $125 per month.